aidandlim/portfolio_camagru/README.md

 > Social

 - Reflect Likes & Comments to posts
-- Search user & post with keyword
+- Search user & post with the keyword
 - Check notification about reflection

 > Interface

 - Infinite loop for loading posts
-- Responsive page for desktop & mobile
+- A responsive page for desktop & mobile

 ---